 Citroen says that the C5 Aircross is the most comfortable SUV in its segment, thanks to its suspension with Progressive Hydraulic Cushions and Advanced Comfort seats with their ability to filter out road disturbances.

 The luggage space measures 580 litres to 720 litres.

-The European model is powered by petrol and diesel engines ranging from 130 bhp to 180 bhp and the new EAT8 automatic gearbox.
+The European model is powered by turbocharged petrol and diesel engines ranging from 130 bhp to 180 bhp, paired with a 6-speed manual or an 8-speed automatic gearbox.
 The company further said that the C5 Aircross will be the first Citroen to be available with plug-in hybrid (PHEV) technology in late 2019.

 Set for launch at the end of 2018 in Europe, the new C5 Aircross will be produced in France at the Rennes-La Janais plant.